Get a sitter and GET OUT in these super social suburbs!

 Montclair, NJ (Essex County)

-If you’re looking for an elevated bar scene—expert mixologists, handcrafted organic cocktails, chic lounge vibes and, yes, even a rooftop dance floor—you’ll love Montclair.
+If you’re looking for an elevated bar scene in the suburbs—expert mixologists, handcrafted organic cocktails, chic lounge vibes and, yes, even a rooftop dance floor—you’ll love Montclair.
 While there’s tons to do, see and eat in this bustling ‘burb, there are a few standouts that define nightlife.

 One popular go-to for nights out is Faubourg Restaurant and Bar, a contemporary French brasserie known for its chic decor, five-star service, classic French dishes with a modern twist.
 By night, though, the bar scene picks up as residents pop in for a cocktail.